Select Committee on Statutory Instruments

 The Select Committee on Statutory Instruments is a select committee of the House of Commons in the Parliament of the United Kingdom.
-The remit of the committee is to scrutinise statutory instruments made in exercise of powers granted by Act of Parliament where the instrument has been laid before the House of Commons only.
+The remit of the committee is to scrutinise statutory instruments made in exercise of powers granted by acts of Parliament where the instrument has been laid before the House of Commons only.
 The committee's responsibilities are those the Joint Committee on Statutory Instruments has with respect to instruments laid before both Houses, and its members are the Commons members of the joint committee.

 Membership

 2024–present Parliament

 Membership of the committee is as follows: